ajhenley/gitbook/switchstatements.md

         System.out.println(monthName);
     ```

-The default case should always go last.

-You could also display the name of the month with if-then-else statements but you may find the switch statement to be more intuitive and readable.
+You could also display the name of the month with if-then-else statements.
+You will probably find the switch statement to be more intuitive.
 An if-then-else statement can test expressions based on ranges of values or conditions.
-But a switch statement tests expressions based only on a single value.
+A switch statement tests expressions based on a single value.

-Another point of interest is the break statement.
-Each break statement terminates the enclosing switch statement.
+Each _break_ statement terminates the enclosing switch statement.
 Control flow continues with the first statement following the switch block.
-The break statements are necessary because without them, statements in switch blocks fall through: All statements after the matching case label are executed in sequence, regardless of the expression of subsequent case labels, until a break statement is encountered.
+Break statements are necessary.
+Without them, statements in switch blocks fall through.
+Statements after the matching case label are executed in sequence until a _break_ is encountered.
+Try removing the break statements.

 ####Your assignment